The news remains good!

 "Likewise, dentists are back at work and it is important to resume the maintenance work again."

-Some General Practices have adequate flu vaccines for 65+ age group and some may be waiting for their next delivery.
+Some General Practices have adequate flu vaccines for 65+ age group- but not all.

-Dr Roche said that stocks were low due to high uptake.
+Dr Roche said stocks were low due to high uptake, but there may be possible alternatives.

-"There are plenty of vaccine for the childhood influenza vaccine (six months to less than five years).
+"There are plenty of vaccine for the childhood influenza vaccine (6 months to less than 5 years).

 "Flu vaccination is highly recommended as we still have the usual influenza bugs circulating - and people weakened by the flu are a sitting target for a severe dose of COVID-19.